 - Specialized design

-Chicago has consistently been a leader in manufacturing, which currently composes more than 10% of the regional economy and employs over 400,000 workers.
-The Chicago region's manufacturing base continues to change with the economy, recently adding jobs in wind energy, green building materials, and hi-tech products.
+Chicago has consistently been a leader in manufacturing, with over 400,000 employed across various manufacturing specialties.
+The Chicago region's manufacturing base continues to change with the economy, recently adding jobs in green building material and hi-tech products.

 Chicago and its greater metropolitan area provide life science and biotech entrepreneurs with a tremendous balance of capital, community and global fluency.
 Area companies are at the forefront of developments in diagnostics, therapeutics, medical equipment, and food and environmental biotechnologies, as well as enabling technologies such as bioinformatics, genomics and proteomics.